DanielSaromo/PyDuinoBridge/README.md

 ## Examples

-Once the libraries are installed, you can use `python_example.py` on the Python device and upload `examples/arduino_example/arduino_example.ino` to your arduino board.
+Once the libraries are installed, execute`python_example.py` on the Python device and upload `examples/arduino_example/arduino_example.ino` to your arduino board.
+Connect physically the devices throught their USB port.
 The example has been tested on Arduino Nano and UNO.